-Unitywater is planning a major improvement to the treatment of sewage flows which are currently treated at the existing Suncoast Sewage Treatment Plant, located off Finland Road on the western side of the Sunshine Motorway.
+Unitywater is undertaking a major improvement to the treatment of sewage flows which are currently treated at the existing Suncoast Sewage Treatment Plant (STP), located off Finland Road on the western side of the Sunshine Motorway.

-The existing plant, which was last upgraded in 1998, is operating beyond its design capacity and accordingly requires improvement works to cater for anticipated population growth in these catchments.
+The Suncoast STP caters for South Marcoola, Mudjimba, Pacific Paradise and Twin Waters.
+This plant was last upgraded in 1998, is operating beyond its design capacity and requires improvement works to cater for anticipated population growth in these catchments.

 The closure of the Suncoast Sewage Treatment Plant and transfer of flows to the Maroochydore Sewage Treatment Plant for full treatment will: